axonops/axonops-server-compose/README.md

 #### **cassandra**
 - Stores time-series data used by AxonOps for long-term storage and analysis.
 - Configured with mounted volumes to ensure durability of stored data.

-### Self-Hosting AxonOps
-When self-hosting AxonOps using this `docker-compose.yml` file:
-1. The **axon-server** service acts as the backend, communicating with agents and exposing REST APIs.
-2. The **axon-dash** service provides the dashboards and user interface.
-3. Data is stored in:
-   - **Elasticsearch**, which handles indexing and search functionality.
-   - **Cassandra**, which manages time-series data storage.

 ### Notes
 - Ensure that the mounted volumes have appropriate permissions before starting the services.
 The `busybox` initialization container takes care of this automatically during startup.